Conor McGregor

-In his debut professional boxing match, he was defeated by Floyd Mayweather Jr. He is the biggest pay-per-view (PPV) draw in MMA history, having headlined the five highest-selling UFC pay-per-view events.
-His bout with Khabib Nurmagomedov at UFC 229 drew 2.4 million PPV buys, the most ever for an MMA event.
-His boxing match with Mayweather drew 4.3 million PPV buys in North America, the second most in combat sports history.
+McGregor is the biggest pay-per-view (PPV) draw in MMA history, having headlined the five highest-selling UFC PPV events.
+His fight against Nurmagomedov at UFC 229 drew 2.4 million PPV buys, the most ever for an MMA event.
+His 2017 boxing match against Mayweather generated over 5.3 million buys across the United States and the United Kingdom, making it the second highest-selling pay-per-view event in history.
 McGregor was ranked as the world's highest-paid athlete by Forbes in 2021, earning a reported $180 million.
-He also featured in the list in 2018, when he was ranked fourth, with a reported income of $99 million.
+He also appeared on the list in 2018, ranking fourth with earnings of $99 million.
+Outside of fighting, McGregor has pursued business ventures.